AlisterBrumley/degradepy/pyinst/readme.txt

 It does however work on the system it was built on, so you're welcome to create your own for use locally.
 The next section should cover that.

 If you do bundle it, and the program runs into errors during ffmpeg related tasks, it prints very long error messages.
-Rather then shove them in a dialog box, they will get dumped in an error log in your user folder at `~/.QDD_FFMPEG_ERROR_LOG.txt`
+Rather then shove them in a dialog box, they will get dumped in an error log in your user folder at `~/.qdd/FFMPEG_ERROR_LOG.txt`

  ----- IF YOU WANT TO MAKE YOUR OWN -----
 To build your own executable, you will need all the dependencies, including ffmpeg, as well as pyinstaller.
-Move the `ffmpeg` and `ffprobe` to `/pyinst/ffmpeg`.
+Download the source, and move `deghelpers.py` and 'guihelpers.py` to `/pyinst` Move the `ffmpeg` and `ffprobe` to `/pyinst/ffmpeg".
 Then, simply run `pyinst-xxxx.sh` where xxxx is your OS platform.